 Inside Look: Star-Studded Dallas Mavs Ball Raises $1.5 Million

-Jason Kidd was the high bidder on a five-day trip Slovenia and was part of a coaching experience package than raised $120,000 for charity
+Jason Kidd was the high bidder on a five-day trip to Slovenia and was part of a coaching experience package that raised $120,000 for charity

 'Attacking' Red-Hot Mavs Host Kings: Dallas GAMEDAY